 Deadly tornadoes rip through Nashville and central Tennessee

-Nashville: Tornadoes have ripped across Tennessee, shredding at least 40 buildings and killing at least eight people.
-One of the twisters caused severe damage in downtown Nashville.
+Nashville: Tornadoes ripped across Tennessee early on Tuesday, shredding at least 40 buildings and killing at least 19 people.
+One of the twisters caused severe damage across downtown Nashville, destroying the stained glass in a historic church and leaving hundreds of people homeless.

 Daybreak revealed a landscape littered with blown-down walls and roofs, snapped power lines and huge broken trees, leaving city streets in gridlock.
 Schools, courts, transit lines, an airport and the state capitol were closed, and some damaged polling stations were moved only hours before Super Tuesday voting was set to begin.

+The death toll jumped to 19 on Tuesday, Tennessee Emergency Management Spokeswoman Maggie Hannan said, after police and fire crews spent hours pulling survivors and bodies from wrecked buildings.

+"Last night was a reminder about how fragile life is," Nashville Mayor John Cooper said at a Tuesday morning news conference.

-Residents of the historic Germantown neighbourhood walked around in dismay as emergency crews closed off roads.
+Nashville residents walked around in dismay as emergency crews closed off roads.
 Roofs had been torn off apartment buildings, large trees had been uprooted and debris littered many of the footpaths.

-"A tornado skipped across the county," Nashville Mayor John Cooper told the Tennessean while visiting an emergency shelter early on Tuesday.
-"You do have people at the hospital and frankly there have been fatalities."

-Tennessee Emergency Management Agency spokeswoman Maggie Hannan confirmed the initial death toll of seven, but that was later raised to eight.
-The sheriffs of Putnam and Benton counties joined Nashville's mayor in reporting fatalities.
+The tornadoes were spawned by a line of severe storms that caused damage across Tennessee.

+It ripped through parts of the metropolitan area that have been transformed by a recent building boom.
+Germantown and East Nashville are two of the city's trendiest neighbourhoods, with restaurants, music venues, high-end apartment complexes and rising home prices threatening to drive out long-time residents.

 One tornado near downtown reportedly stayed on the ground into Hermitage, about 16 kilometres east of the city.
 Other areas reporting extensive damage included Mt Juliet.